Ebeed-cs/go-rpc-chat-realtime/README.md

 ## Features

 - Real-time message broadcasting to all connected clients
-- Join/leave notifications for all users
+- Join/leave notifications with auto-generated user IDs
 - No self-echo (clients don't receive their own messages from server)
 - Thread-safe client management using Mutex
 - Concurrent message handling using goroutines and channels